Dental Implant Cost Melbourne: Complete Price Breakdown (Single, Multiple, Full Arch)

 5. Sedation Level

-Local anesthetic only: Included
+Local anaesthetic only: Included

-Oral sedation: $200-$400
+Oral sedation: Subject to Assessment

-IV sedation: $800-$1,200
+IV sedation: Subject to Assessment

 6. Location & Dentist Experience